Once you’ve created your custom code and committed it to GitHub, you can now Build and Deploy it.

 Click Deploy.
 This queues the pipeline, and your new version is ready to use.

-The currently deployed version displays at the top right of the page:
+The currently deployed version is displayed at the top right of the page:

 Old code is better than broken code, so if you’ve made a mistake, you can always roll back to an older version.